Gbemiga97/IAM_Portfolio/EntraID-SCIM-Provisioning-Integration/Outcome&Lessons Learned.md

 - **Successful SCIM Integration**: Configured automatic provisioning in Entra ID's enterprise application for Slack, using the SCIM endpoint `https://api.slack.com/scim` and an OAuth bearer token from Slack.
 Tested the connection, which validated successfully after resolving permission issues.

 - **Attribute Mapping**: Mapped core user attributes such as `userPrincipalName` to `userName`, `displayName`, `givenName`, and `surname`.
-Enabled create, update, and delete actions, ensuring user data synced accurately between Entra ID and Slack.
+Enabled create, update, and delete actions, ensuring user data is synced accurately between Entra ID and Slack.

 - **Provisioning and Deprovisioning Tests**:
   - Created a test user in Entra ID (manually or via PowerShell) and assigned them to the Slack app.